Mobile usage plays a huge part in our lives. Checking smartphones at least several times a day has become a routine for

-The same refers to maintenance: supporting the website, though progressive, costs much less smaller than supporting a native app.
+The same refers to maintenance: supporting a website, though progressive, costs much less than supporting a native app.

 On the background of supporting and updating native app costs, a PWA solution is quite cost-effective, especially if your business is only gathering its strength and you are short of time and money.